dbca-wa/waherb/README.md

 ## naturemap

-This application is a prototype search interface for migrated Naturemap data, in order to test the performance/practicality of using PostgreSQL text search to serve Naturemap data in a browser.
+This application is a prototype search interface for migrated Naturemap data in order to test the performance/practicality of using PostgreSQL text search to serve Naturemap data in a browser.
 It consists of a couple of API endpoints to expose species name information and a basic map widget to allow searching on that data.

-# graphic
+## graphic

 This application is another prototype to represent a graph database in a RDMS such as PostgreSQL, using the Django ContentType mechanism. `Node` objects can